sejungkwak/cogito-books/README.md

 - [Google Fonts](https://fonts.google.com/) was used to embed Montserrat.
 - [Grammarly](https://www.grammarly.com/) was used to check for errors in the README.
 - [Heroku](https://heroku.com/) was used to deploy the project.
+- [Mailchimp](https://mailchimp.com/) was used to utilise the newsletter sign up functionality.
 - [NY Times Books API](https://developer.nytimes.com/docs/books-product/1/overview) was used to get a list of books.
 - [Privacy Policy Generator](https://www.privacypolicygenerator.info/) was used to create the site's privacy policy.
 - [Stripe](https://stripe.com/) was used to accept payments.